Signed in as:

-All school payments for stationery and fundraising can be made in cash at the office, online using internet banking, or the Hero App.
-Please note we DO NOT have EFTPOS facilities at school.
+All school payments for stationery and fundraising can be made with cash or EFTPOS at the school office, online using internet banking, or the Hero App.

 All notices will be sent out via Hero.
 If you are requiring notices in hard copy please arrange this with the office.

 All concerns about school programmes and children’s well-being should be directed in the first instance to the class teachers.
 Ongoing issues will be referred to the leadership team and followed up by them.
 If parents/caregivers are still not satisfied, there is a formal complaints procedure available at the office, which offers guidance on the appropriate steps to take.

 Teachers will respond to queries within 24 hours and will notify family or caregivers as soon as any issues arise.